saltstack/salt/doc/topics/installation/windows.rst

                            the master.
 Default value is 'salt'.
 You can pass a single master or a comma-separated list of masters.
-                           Setting the master will cause the installer to use the default config or a custom config if defined ``/minion-name=``          A string value to set the minion name.
-Default value is 'hostname'.
-Setting the minion name causes the installer to use the default config or a custom config if defined ``/start-minion=``         Either a 1 or 0.
-'1' will start the salt-minion service, '0' will not.
-Default is to start the service after installation ``/start-minion-delayed``  Set the minion start type to ``Automatic (Delayed Start)`` ``/default-config``        Overwrite the existing config if present with the default config for salt.
+                           Setting the master will cause the installer to use the default config or a custom config if defined.
+``/minion-name=``          A string value to set the minion name.
+Default value
+                           is 'hostname'.
+Setting the minion name causes the installer to use the default config or a custom config if defined.
+``/start-minion=``         Either a 1 or 0.
+'1' will start the salt-minion
+                           service, '0' will not.
+Default is to start the service after installation.
+``/start-minion-delayed``  Set the minion start type to
+                           ``Automatic (Delayed Start)``.
+``/default-config``        Overwrite the existing config if present with the
+                           default config for salt.
 Default is to use the existing config if present.
 If ``/master`` and/or